mrcruv/pnd/pnd-labs/lab1/ex2/README.md

 After that we are able to run "udhcpd"

 ## PC1:
-> interfaces setting
+#### interfaces setting

-	-just create a file in "/pc1/etc/network/interface" from GUI (do not lstart yet) -the file content is: ```
+	- just create a file in "/pc1/etc/network/interface" from GUI (do not lstart yet)
+	- the file content is:
-				auto eth0
+				`auto eth0
 				allow-hotplug eth0
-				iface eth0 inet dhcp " ```
+				iface eth0 inet dhcp `

-	-run "ifup eth0" and pc1 should get its IP
+	- run "ifup eth0" and pc1 should get its IP

 ## PC2:
->dhclient
+#### dhclient

-	-make sure the dns is the same as the router (through "etc/resolv.conf") -run "dhclient"
+	- make sure the dns is the same as the router (through "etc/resolv.conf")
+	- run "dhclient"
-	-this pc should have an ip addr now
+	- this pc should have an ip addr now